-Covid 19 coronavirus: 400 new cases recorded in Victoria, biggest spike yet
+Covid 19 coronavirus: More than 400 new cases recorded in Victoria, biggest spike yet

 Of yesterday's cases, 28 were linked to known outbreaks and 289 are under investigation.

+Meanwhile, Premier Gladys Berejiklian earlier announced new restrictions for NSW as the state works to stop community transmission.

-Health Minister Jenny Mikakos labelled it a "very concerning number".
+Health Minister Jenny Mikakos labelled the Victoria figures as a "very concerning number".

 Australia has recorded a total of 10,620 cases of Covid-19, with 3338 in New South Wales, 1071 in Queensland, 444 in South Australia, 646 in Western Australia, 228 in Tasmania, 113 in the Australian Capital Territory and 30 in the Northern Territory.